HarshJahajpuriya/TaskManager/README.md

 2. Task

 ## How to run TaskManager Server?
-1. Clone the respository in your local.
+1. Clone the respository.
-2. Setup MongoDB in your local.
+2. Setup MongoDB.
 Create a new connection with the name TaskManager, on the above mentioned URI.
 3. Run ```mongod``` command in terminal to start the mongoDB server.
     -   If you cannot find ```mongod``` command, you will have to navigate to the folder <i>[ C:\Program Files\MongoDB\Server\8.0\bin ]</i> where mongoDB is installed and then execute ```mongod``` command.
 4. Run ```npm i``` in terminal in the backend folder, to install all the dependencies.